Frequently Asked Questions

 All frameworks are welcome.
 People who believe their experiences are a sign of mental illness are just as welcome to attend as those who employ any other framework - and there are many.

 Anyone who directly supports someone with these experiences in a non-professional role like parents, family members and friends.
 This excludes people who support someone in a professional capacity like therapists, psychiatrists and peer support specialists.

 No. We don’t allow non-experiencers to come as observers or to attend meetings for research purposes.

-If you’ve had experiences that fall under the Hearing Voices umbrella and would like to attend a group without sharing, that’s no problem.
+If you’ve had experiences that fall under the Hearing Voices umbrella and would like to attend a group as an experiencer without sharing, that’s no problem.
 Sharing and receiving feedback are optional.